CWRUbotix/NASA-RMC-2020/doc/tutorials/ros_setup.md

 # CWRUbotix Software Set Up and Tutorial

-By the end of this “bootcamp” you will have a knowledge of Linux, ROS, our robot’s code, and be able to drive our robot around in our simulator!<br>
+By the end of this “bootcamp” you will have a knowledge of Linux, ROS, our robot’s code, and be able to drive our robot around in our simulator!
+If you on the CWRUbotics team feel free to ask questions in the NASA-RMC-Software Slack Channel.
+If you have stumbled across this tutorial and have questions feel free to email me at <rmc170@case.edu>.<br>

 ## Table of Contents